RaysternWong/IoT-for-Modern-Agriculture/README.md

 <h1>IoT-of-Modern-Agriculture</h1>

 <h2>A nodeMCU firmware for IoT of agriculture application</h2>

-<h3>   This is an environment monitoring project by using IoT technology, the monitoring object are temperature, humidity, brightness and rain density.
-This project is build for investigating how does IoT(Internet of Things) apply in modern agriculture, so it is named as its intend.</h3>
+<i>   This is an environment monitoring project by using IoT technology, the monitoring object are temperature, humidity, brightness and rain density.
+This project is build for investigating how does IoT(Internet of Things) apply in modern agriculture, so it is named as its intend.</i>
 <hr/>
  <img src="https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/Doc/Image/Agriculture/self%20farming.jpg" width="45%" height="250px" />  <img src="https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/Doc/Image/Agriculture/farm%20monitor.jpg" width="45%" height="45%" />